 Oral history for William’s life after his 1883 marriage and until his death is strong and abundant.
-At the time of my research, many of William’s grandchildren are still living and passing on their knowledge of his life.
+At the time of this research, many of William’s grandchildren were still living and passing on their knowledge of his life.
 Unfortunately, those mentioned in this post have since passed away.

 Both descendants reported William (known as Will) Haley lived all his life in Halifax and Charlotte Counties, VA.
 As a young man William worked on the Clarkton Plantation as a laborer and married the overseer’s daughter Clara Holt.
 William went on to become the overseer of Clarkton Plantation after his father-in-law’s death.
 Both Haley grandchildren also reported that the Haley surname at times was spelled Hailey.

 One last clue in the family’s oral history came from Dorothy Adams Haley, wife of William’s son Clyde.
 Dorothy reported that William Haley’s father was Cas (pronounced with a short “a” sound as in “cat”).

 2.Take a Close Look at Traditional Genealogy Records.